surveycto/baseline-select_one/README.md

 ## How to use

-**To use this plug-in as-is**, just download the [basic-select_one-field.fieldplugin.zip](basic-select_one-field.fieldplugin.zip) file from this repo, and attach it to your form.
+**To use this plug-in as-is**, just download the [baseline-select_one.fieldplugin.zip](baseline-select_one.fieldplugin.zip) file from this repo, and attach it to your form.

 To create your own field plug-in using this as a template, follow these steps: